rafaeltuelho/jboss-eap-managed-on-docker/README.md

 This can occurs in case the containers can't talk/reach each other.
 See the previous section (`dnsmasq` and `firewall` policy).

-If your `docker-compose up` command stops don't try to do `docker-compose up again`.
+If your `docker-compose up` command stops, don't try to hit `docker-compose up`.

 First remove the current containers instances

 ```